Falkland Islands Photo Adventure

 Monday, 26 October – Fly to Sea Lion Island (4 nights)

-Arrive at the spectacular Sea Lion Island, a wildlife hotspot and the grand finale of the tour.
+We continue south to the spectacular Sea Lion Island, a true wildlife hotspot and the grand finale of the tour.
 With vast beaches, tussock grass, and high cliffs, this island plays host to some of the most powerful wildlife encounters in the Falklands.

 Tuesday-Thursday, 27-29 October – Sea Lion Island

-Three full days to immerse yourself in raw wildlife drama.
-Photograph Elephant Seals battling on the beach, Sea Lions on the shore, and possibly even Orcas hunting in the shallows.
-Add to that large colonies of penguins, nesting birds of prey, and ever-changing light.
-This is the peak of wildlife intensity—and your chance to create truly unforgettable images.
+Spend three full days immersed in raw wildlife drama.
+Elephant Seals battling on the beach, peak Sea Lion pupping season, and perhaps even Orcas hunting in the shallows.
+Add to that vast penguin colonies starting their nesting season, nesting birds of prey, and ever-changing light - this is the pinnacle of wildlife intensity and photographic opportunity.

 Friday, 30 October – Return to Stanley (1 night)